sunilnarayan419-ui/Python-practices-/README.md

-# Python-practices-
+# Python 2.0
-This is the Python Coding Practices  with me
+Let's learn with me